CLI User Guide

 (Intel-only) Empty images provide added storage or serve as the base image during manual OS installs from ISO.

-Orka creates a simple VM with the specified image and 3CPU and assigns a randomly generated name.
+Orka creates a simple VM with the specified image and an amount of vCPU and vRAM and assigns a randomly generated name.

 orka3 vm list